 In preparation for selecting and tailoring the appropriate security control baselines for organizational systems and their respective environments of operation, organizations first determine the criticality and sensitivity of the information to be processed, stored, or transmitted by those systems.
 The process of determining information criticality and sensitivity is known as security categorization and is described in [FIPS 199].
-13 The results of security categorization help guide and inform the selection of security control baselines to protect systems and information.
+The results of security categorization and is described in [FIPS 199].
+The results of security categorization and inform the selection of security control baselines to protect systems and information.
 The control baselines selected for systems are commensurate with the potential adverse impact on organizational operations, organizational assets, individuals, other organizations, or the Nation if there is a loss of confidentiality, integrity, or availability.
 [FIPS 199] requires organizations to categorize systems as low-impact, moderate-impact, or high-impact for the stated security objectives of confidentiality, integrity, and availability.
-14